Žmogaus kilmė ir Homo Sapiens

 7.1 mtDNA and Y chromosome studies

-All non-African human populations have ~1–3% Neanderthal DNA, and peoples living in Southeast Asia and Oceania have even more.
-Denisovans inserts.
-Such data means that H. sapiens not only displaced archaic hominins, but also partially interbred with them, forming the current picture of genetic diversity.
+All non-African human populations have ~1–3% Neanderthal DNA, and peoples living in Southeast Asia and Oceania also have Denisovan insertions.
+Such data means that H. sapiens not only displaced archaic hominins but partially interbred with them, forming the current picture of genetic diversity.

-- The Earliest Homo problem: accurate Homo The origin of the tribe remains unclear – what is H. habilis, H. rudolfensis, H. naledi The meaning of status?
-Constant new findings constantly change previous narratives.
+1. The earliest Homo problem: the exact origin of the Homo genus remains unclear – what is the significance of the status of H. habilis, H. rudolfensis, H. naledi?
+Constant new discoveries continuously change previous narratives.

-- Late Miocene gaps: more fossil data from the ~7-5 million year period would help determine precisely which lineages truly define the boundaries of the chimpanzee-human split.
+3. Late Miocene gaps: more fossil data from the ~7–5 million years ago period would help precisely determine which lineages truly define the chimpanzee–human split boundaries.

 9. Conclusion

-Human origin – this long, branched history, from early bipedal apes in Africa to the global species we see today.
-The transition from Australopithecus to Homo meant increasing brain size, more efficient bipedal gait, and an increasingly sophisticated tool culture.
-Homo erectus spread outside Africa, paving the way for later expansions, and Middle Pleistocene hominins laid the foundations for lineages such as Neanderthals, Denisovans, and eventually modern humans.
-Homo sapiens.
+Human origins is a long, branching history, from early bipedal apes in Africa to the global species we see today.
+The transition from Australopithecus to Homo involved increasing brain size, more efficient bipedalism, and increasingly complex tool cultures.
+Homo erectus spread beyond Africa, paving the way for later expansions, while Middle Pleistocene hominins laid the foundations for lineages such as Neanderthals, Denisovans, and ultimately modern Homo sapiens.

-Homo sapiens emerged in Africa ~300,000–200,000 years ago and, with a higher level of language, culture, and social organization, spread throughout the world.
-Interbreeding with archaic populations (Neanderthals, Denisovans) has left genetic traces in modern-day peoples that reveal complex ancient human interactions.
-Our species’ unique cognitive and cultural capabilities have led to unprecedented adaptations that have led to agriculture, cities, and technology—forming the present we call the Anthropocene.
-The ever-changing fossil record, improved genetic tools, and archaeological research are continually adding to our knowledge of the twists and turns of human origins, revealing how the interplay of evolutionary processes, environmental pressures, migrations, and innovation has led to who we are like Homo sapiens.
+Homo sapiens formed in Africa about 300–200 thousand years ago and, having a higher level of language, culture, and social organization, spread across the world.
+Interbreeding with archaic populations (Neanderthals, Denisovans) left genetic traces in present-day peoples, showing complex ancient human interactions.
+Our species' unique cognitive and cultural abilities led to unprecedented adaptations, resulting in agriculture, cities, and technologies – shaping the present we call the Anthropocene.
+Continuously changing fossil finds, improved genetic tools, and archaeological research constantly enrich our knowledge of human origins, demonstrating how the interaction of evolutionary processes, environmental pressures, migrations, and innovations determined who we are as Homo sapiens.